BitNers/Learning-from-Scratch/Operating Systems/README.md

     1964 and onward: Multics
     1969: The UNIX Time-Sharing System from Bell Telephone Laboratories.

-1970s
+**1970s**

-    Multi User and Multi tasking was introduced.
+    Multi User and Multi tasking was introduced;
-    Dynamic address translation hardware and Virtual machines came into picture.
+    Dynamic address translation hardware and Virtual machines came into picture;
-    Modular architectures came into existence.
+    Modular architectures came into existence;
     Personal, interactive systems came into existence.

-After 1970s
+**After 1970s**

     1971: Intel announces the microprocessor
     1972: IBM comes out with VM: the Virtual Machine Operating System
     1973: Ethernet